andrew henderson menu

 In addition to that, strategic tax planning can also save you big bucks.

-Incentives like the 1 EURO Contract, in which the Albanian government offers businesses a €1 per year lease of state-owned property for investments, have made Albania a pretty attractive spot for your investments.
+Incentives like the 1 EURO Contract, through which the Albanian government offers businesses a €1 per year lease of state-owned property for investments, have made Albania a pretty attractive spot for investors.

-Moreover, tax reductions for investors in strategic sectors like tourism, automotive, etc., make the country a pretty sweet investment spot.
+Moreover, tax reductions for investors in strategic sectors like tourism and automotive industries, to name a few, make the country a pretty sweet investment spot.

 Candidate for EU Membership

-However, don’t expect it to become an EU state overnight.
-The country has a long, uphill struggle to achieve accession goals.
-But in the meantime, you can take advantage of more affordable investments and lighter regulations because the situation is bound to change once Brussels gets involved.
+However, don’t expect it to become an EU state overnight as the country has a long, uphill struggle to achieve its accession goals.
+In the meantime, you can take advantage of more affordable investments and lighter regulations because the situation is bound to change once Brussels – the epicentre of EU rule and bureaucracy – gets involved.

 Establishing Residency in Albania